Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 Perhaps you don’t want to go from tool to tool when conducting keyword research.
 Maybe you want to do all these activities in one place.
 An all-in-one keyword research solution.

 Fortunately, there is such a thing.
-Unfortunately, you have to pay, a lot.

 1. Moz Keyword Explorer